StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

   <img src="https://github.com/StyraxBenzoin/Jalup_Vocab_Upgrade/assets/66492803/61da74c0-a7c5-4a3b-9971-18a1109bf966" width=50% alt="Preview card">
 </p>

 Congratulations!
 You should now have a fancy vocab upgrade for your Jalup decks.
-If anything went wrong, you can restore from backup.
-You DID backup, right?
+If anything went wrong, you can [restore from backup](https://docs.ankiweb.net/backups.html).

 # How does it work?